Table of Contents

 - Dried garlic powder

-To view the full recipe for harissa powder, click here
+To view the full recipe on flaevor.com for Harissa Powder, click here

 How Do I Use Harissa Powder in Cooking?

-- Meat Rub Spice Mix: The spice powder becomes an instant rub for cuts of meat and fish such as beef, lamb, chicken or salmon.
+- Meat Rub Spice Mix: Harissa powder becomes an instant rub for cuts of meat and fish such as beef, lamb, chicken or fish.

 - With Grains and Rice: Add to plain rice or Middle Eastern Pilaf for a deliciously spicy kick